gareth0712/solana-learning-journey/career_booster_advanced/README.md

 - If the state account is created as a PDA, the program derives the account address deterministically using seeds and the program ID.
+- State account, often created by user / program for specific state (counter in a counter program), is often poorly suited for storing user data.
+That is because the Solana account has limitations of the account size of 10Mb; sooner or later, you will hit that limit with the user data; Thats the reason we need Program Derived Accounts (PDAs)

 ### Program Derived Accounts

-A Program-Derived Address (PDA) is a special kind of Solana account that is derived deterministically using a `seed` and a `program ID`.
+PDAs are account keys that only the program (program_id) has the authority to sign.
+A PDA is a special kind of Solana account that is derived deterministically using a `seed` and a `program ID`.

+- solana-sdk provides a way to store user data on a small per-user-generated account called a program-derived account (PDA).
 - PDAs do not have private keys, which means they are entirely controlled by the program that derived them, and only the program can authorize actions on them.
 - They are used to represent program-controlled accounts, such as escrow accounts, vaults, or, in